10th July 2023

 The problem is that old buildings are often very energy inefficient – the government estimates that 18% of commercial properties currently hold the lowest Energy Performance Certificate (EPC) ratings of F or G. The median rating in England and Wales is D.

-The government has already introduced measures to address this through a scheme known as Minimum Energy Efficiency Standard (MEES), which is expanding in April 2023.
+The government has already introduced measures to address this through a scheme known as Minimum Energy Efficiency Standard (MEES), which expanded in April 2023.

 This will require a huge investment in retrofitting existing buildings to achieve improved EPC standards, and that comes with financial pressures, especially in a construction market struck by high material costs, supply chain issues and labour shortages.
 However, it is likely to be money well spent given the direct impact on future leasing and disposal valuations.